danhorsley/danhorsley.github.io/_posts/2019-04-04-nobel_prize_analysis.md

 ---
 layout:post
-title: An analysis of Nobel Prize winners by country and category subtitle : and which countries have punched above their weight
+title: An analysis of Nobel Prize winners by country and category
+subtitle: and which countries have punched above their weight
+image: /img/nobel.jpeg
 ---

 ### Introduction